Docutils | Overview | About | Users | Reference | Developers

 The s5 writer inherits from html4css1.
 It produces XHTML for use with S5, the “Simple Standards-based Slide Show System” by Eric Meyer.
 See Easy Slide Shows With reST & S5 for details.

-For additional alternatives, see the Docutils link list and the sandbox.
+For additional HTML writers, see the Docutils link list and the sandbox.

 References